Pogify/pogify/README.md

 ### Streamer

-1. Install the Chrome extension availabe [on the Chrome Web Store]().
+1. Install the Chrome extension.
+    > The extension is currently under review by Google.
+    > It will be published on the Chrome Web Store soon.

 1. Open Spotify Desktop and begin playing music as you normally do.